flo-schu/pymob/docs/source/user_guide/superquickstart.md

-# Pymob quickstart
+# Pymob in minutes - the basics

-This super-quick quickstart provides an introduction to the basic Pymob workflow and its key functionalities.
+This guide provides a streamlined introduction to the basic Pymob workflow and its key functionalities.
 We will explore a simple linear regression model that we want to fit to a noisy dataset.
 Pymob supports the modeling process by providing several tools for *data structuring*, *parameter estimation* and *visualization of results*.

-If you are looking for a more detailed introduction, [click here]().
+If you are looking for a more detailed introduction, [click here](https://pymob.readthedocs.io/en/stable/user_guide/introduction.html).
 If you want to learn how to work with ODE models, check out [this tutorial]().

-## Pymob components
+## Pymob components 🧩

 Before starting the modeling process, let's take a look at the main steps and modules of pymob: